survoai/humalect-docs/docs/10-Pipelines/create-a-pipeline.md

 ## Create Pipeline

-To create a pipeline for a project, Go to Humalect console's `dashboard` -> Click on `Projects` ->  Click on `Pipelines` button next to your choice of project -> Click on `Create New Pipeline` button on top right on the pipelines page.
+To create a pipeline for a project, Go to Humalect console's `dashboard` -> Click on `Projects` -> Click on the `Pipelines` button next to your choice of project -> Click on the `Create New Pipeline` button on the top right on the pipelines page.

 ![create-pipeline](./../../static/img/create-pipeline.png)

-At the top, you will see `Project`, `Cluster` and `Repository` being used in the current pipeline.
+At the top, you will see `Project`, `Cluster`, and `Repository` being used in the current pipeline.

 To create the pipeline, follow the steps below:-
 1. Assign a `sub-domain` to your pipeline.
 This sub-domain will be used to host all deployments for this pipeline.